navidJadid/openease_ci-cd_documentation/README.md

 _We are working to extend this part of the documentation, so please be patient for the update on integrated testing :)_

-**Side note for curious people:** There is a movement expanding on this idea called 'Documentation-Driven-Development' (DDD).
+<sub>**Side note for curious people:** There is a movement expanding on this idea called 'Documentation-Driven-Development' (DDD).
 The idea is to first write documentation which describes the desired behaviour, then to write tests according it, before finally writing the code.
 You can read up on it [here](https://gist.github.com/zsup/9434452) and a more practical and extensive article [here](https://medium.com/blacklane-engineering/documentation-driven-development-8b2ff119104f).
-DDD comes with it's own merits and downsides, but maybe it is worth a look for some people :)
+DDD comes with it's own merits and downsides, but maybe it is worth a look for some people :)</sub>

 ### Software Versioning and Commit Standards
-**TODO**
-- SemVer (include semantic release & 'kill all humans')
-- Angular Commit Standard
-- Commitizen & JetBrains-IDE plugin Git-Commit-Template
+Software Versioning is a delicate topic for many software engineers.
+In the same way it should be handled for this project, as we intend to have a transparent versioning scheme for the end-users.
+Now depending on the kind of software, versioning should be handled differently.
+We will list a few types of software and our preferred versioning scheme.
+We aim to extend to this list, so if you have suggestions, let us now.

+- **Public APIs and Packages**:
+    For public APIs and Packages we would like to encourage use of [SemVer](https://semver.org/), which is an abbreviation for _semantic versioning_.
+To quote the official [documentation](https://semver.org/):

+    > Given a version number MAJOR.MINOR.PATCH, increment the:
+    >
+    > MAJOR version when you make incompatible API changes,
+    MINOR version when you add functionality in a backwards-compatible manner,    and
+    PATCH version when you make backwards-compatible bug fixes.

+    Obviously this only applies once you release a stable build, aka `version 1.0.0.` As long as you linger in versions 0.x.y you do not issue a `MAJOR`-version bump.

+    This versioning convention will cause a lot of version bumps, but this is intended behaviour.
+We want to give the users the transparency of our development, as well as the choice of versions compatible with their systems.

+    Now you might think that this all is great, but how do we guarantee that this standard is followed?
+Well, luckily there are tools which automate this, namely,  [semantic-release](https://semantic-release.gitbook.io/semantic-release/). `semantic-release` automatically bumps your version number, generates release notes and can even publish the package.
+To our knowledge, it is currently available as `npm`- and `pypi`-package (s.
+[Chapter **TODO**]() on language specific tools).

+    <sub>**Side note:** For more explanation on the idea of SemVer and `semantic-release`, we recommend watching the talk [_Kill all humans_](https://www.youtube.com/watch?v=ZXyx_1kN1L8) by one of the engineers of `semantic-release` or reading through the official [documentation](https://semantic-release.gitbook.io/semantic-release/).</sub>

+    For `semantic-release` to work properly, it requires commits to be formatted to a standard which by default is the [_Angular Commit Message Standard_](https://gist.github.com/stephenparish/9941e89d80e2bc58a153#format-of-the-commit-message), but it technically could be customized to any other standard.
+You can read through the specifications [here](https://gist.github.com/stephenparish/9941e89d80e2bc58a153#format-of-the-commit-message). `semantic-release` basically analyzes the commit message and then generates version number and changelog based on that.
+This drastically reduces the points of failure, and you as a developer just need to make sure to write correct commit messages as everything else is handled for you.
+    For adhering to the standard, we recommend using the [Commitizen CLI-tool](https://commitizen.github.io/cz-cli/) or the JetBrains-IDE plugin [Git-Commit-Template](https://plugins.jetbrains.com/plugin/9861-git-commit-template) if you are working with one of their IDEs.
+Even if you are not using `semantic-release`, we advise to use this standard, as it helps to keep the commits readable and standardized all over the project.

+    <sub>**Side note:** If your commits are not formatted correctly, `semantic-release` will not work which could cause problems for the whole CI/CD pipeline. </sub>

+- **Larger Software Products**:
+    Obviously unlike public APIs and packages, too frequent version bumps might be undesirable.
+Imagine your operating system needing to update hundreds of times a day, because developers pushed bugfixes and little features.
+    Instead releasing new versions manually or in fixed interwalls (weekly, monthly, per quarter, etc.) sounds more reasonable.

+    _We are working to extend this part of the documentation, so please be patient for the update on software versioning of larger software products :)_

 ### Travis-CI
 - travis.yml